Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 <a name="availability-configuration-1-what-is-minfailureusercount"></a>
 #### What is minFailureUserCount

-This is the minimum number of unique users who have to encountered a failure before the threshold is surpassed.
+This is the minimum number of unique users who must encounter a failure before the threshold is surpassed.

 <a name="availability-configuration-1-what-is-namepath-1"></a>
 #### What is namePath

-This only applies to blades or parts and defines what blades or parts to alert on, you can either use an asterisk("*") sign to include all the blades or parts within your extension or specify a list of full blade or part names to alert on.
-The minAvailability, minFailureCount and minFailureUserCount specified in critiera are for individual blades or parts.
+This only applies to blades or parts and defines what blades or parts to alert on, you can either use an asterisk ("*") sign to include all the blades or parts within your extension or specify a list of full blade or part names to alert on.
+The minAvailability, minFailureCount and minFailureUserCount specified in criteria are for individual blades or parts.

 <a name="availability-configuration-1-what-is-exclusion-1"></a>
 #### What is exclusion